How do I find a loan with a flexible repayment holiday?

 1. A minimum number of instalments already paid, often between six and twelve.

-3. No negative Schufa entries or newly taken out loans in the last twelve months.
+3. No negative Schufa entries or newly taken-out loans in the last twelve months.

 4. An unchanged employment relationship and stable creditworthiness.

-Consider sensible alternatives to a payment break
+Weigh up sensible alternatives to a payment holiday

-When a financial shortfall threatens, proactive action is crucial.
-Don't wait until a payment delay occurs; contact your bank at least two weeks in advance.
-A missed payment can quickly lead to a negative Schufa entry and reminder fees of up to 15 euros.
-Prepare for the conversation by clearly presenting your financial situation and ideally, provide evidence of the temporary nature of the shortfall.
-Our expert tip: Request a written confirmation of the agreed payment break and the associated conditions.
-Professional advice, like the service we offer at nextsure, can help you find the right arguments and evaluate your options optimally.
-This ensures that a flexible solution, like a balloon loan, truly suits your life situation.
+When a financial squeeze is looming, proactive action is crucial.
+Don't wait until you miss a payment, but contact your bank at least two weeks in advance.
+Missing an instalment can quickly lead to a negative Schufa entry and late fees of up to €15.
+Prepare for the conversation by clearly outlining your financial situation and, ideally, having evidence ready that the shortfall is temporary.
+Our expert tip: Ask for written confirmation of the agreed payment pause and the associated terms.
+Professional advice, such as the support we offer at nextsure, can help you find the right arguments and assess your options optimally.
+This way, you can ensure that a flexible solution such as a loan with a final balloon payment really suits your circumstances.

 FAQ